-Visit the SEC, DTI or CDA (CDA is the Cooperative Development Authority, which governs the registration of Cooperatives) to find out more about the requirements and documents you need to prepare and submit for your business registration.
-Or better yet, Contact Us for a FREE 30 minute consultation and let us do this work for you.
+Visit the SEC, DTI, or CDA (CDA is the Cooperative Development Authority, which governs the registration of Cooperatives) to find out more about the requirements and documents you need to prepare and submit for your business registration.
+Or better yet, Contact Us for an initial consultation and let us do this work for you.

 - Prepare and sign the Articles of Incorporation (for Corporations only) and By-Laws (By-laws are not required for a One Person Corporation).

 - Submit requirements to your business structure’s corresponding government agency.